SatyrFarm/SatyrFarm.github.io/faq.md

 You can get the current up-to-date farm package from the OpenSimWorld Region in Metropolis Grid: https://opensimworld.com/hop/74730-OpenSimWorld.
 The package contains the complete farm as well as some documentation and extra tools.

 ### How do i Set up the basics?
 Easy!
-When you get a copy of SatyrFarm, then you can rez the <b>Satyr Farm Latest 50x50 Platform</b> and it has all the basics ready.
-Make sure you rez the item in a large open space, as it contains a lot of stuff.
-The package also contains the SF Animal Rezzer box, which is used to rez new animals for your farm.
-As a general rule, we suggest that you start growing some crops before growing multiple animals, otherwise your animals might get really hungry!
-You should read the manual inside the box for more information on the items ...it can sometimes be confusing! :)
+When you get a copy of SatyrFarm, then you can rez the <b>Satyr Farm Platforms</b> which have all the basics ready.
+Make sure you rez it in a large empty space, as it contains a lot of stuff.
+The package contains the SF Animal Rezzer box, which is used to rez new animals for your farm.
+As a general rule, we suggest that you start growing some crops before growing many animals, otherwise your animals might get really hungry!
+You should read the <a href="/quickstart">quickstart guide</a> for your first steps.

 ### My animals are spinning in place
 If an  animal seems to be spinning in place, it is because you have moved it manually.
 Click "Stop"  to  have it start wandering again.